 The NHS are encouraging us to keep a healthy lifestyle and exercise, while it is feared that the DWP will take away our benefits if we can walk more than 20 meters.

 Just because we can walk a short distance, doesn’t mean it is a miracle cure, nor does it mean we are able to repeat it.
 However, taking bite size steps to improving your lifestyle will give you a better quality of life with fibro.
 The choice is yours!
-Fibro Active go on a gentle walk around West Park or other local areas on the last Sunday of every month, dogs are welcome.
+Fibro Active go on a gentle walk around West Park or other local areas weekly on Wednesdays, dogs are welcome.
 You are welcome to use walking aids, mobility scooters and if you have a carer, a wheel chair.
 We only go as fast as the slowest person in the group.
 All walks are chosen for their accessibility to facilities and parking.
 So, we are never too far away from a loo or a bench.

 Afterwards, we like to reward ourselves with lunch at a local restaurant, pub or café where we can have a good natter together.